 • Explain why the truth is important.
 If the lie puts your child at risk (maybe he’s hidden your sewing shears or plugged in the hair dryer), make sure he understands that telling the truth helps you keep him safe.

 • Make a practice of negotiating some choices with your child so he knows he has a say in what he eats, wears, plays with.
 Then he doesn’t have to make up a story to do it his way.
+School-agers

-You’re on a scavenger hunt collecting the family’s library books.
+Truth and consequences You’re on a scavenger hunt collecting the family’s library books.
 One is missing.
 Your seven-year-old tells you her friend borrowed it — and lost it.
 A few questions reveal that this isn’t what happened.
 It was an inside job.

-School-aged kids are able to predict what’s going to happen: If a book is lost, someone is going to be angry.
+Why they lie School-aged kids are able to predict what’s going to happen: If a book is lost, someone is going to be angry.
 If homework isn’t done, there will be trouble.
 “Once children start reaching six, their brains are developing and they know more about consequences,” says Judy Arnall, a Calgary parent educator and author of Discipline Without Distress.
 “By eight, they get cause and effect.
 So a lot of lying is to avoid getting into trouble.”

-• Try not to punish.
+What to do • Try not to punish.
 Kids who are afraid of punishment won’t tell you what’s happening — they want to avoid unpleasant consequences, so they leave you out of the loop.
 “If you avoid punishment, you open up the lines of communication so they can come to you for help,” says Arnall.

 • Help your child understand what’s wrong with lying.
 “It’s OK to say, ‘That’s a lie and I don’t like lies.’
 Explain how lying breaks down trust and you need to trust each other,” says Arnall.
 “It may take a few times, but when your child comes to you with the truth and you don’t freak out, she will learn to come more often.”